 Our Story

-The Cambridge Christian Study Centre seeks to work from a position of generous, humble confidence in the historic truths of biblical Christianity as summarised in the UCCF and Evangelical Alliance statements of faith, placing us within a classical Protestant evangelical tradition.
+The Cambridge Christian Study Centre works from a position of generous, humble confidence in the historic truths of biblical Christianity as summarised in the UCCF and Evangelical Alliance statements of faith, placing us within a classical Protestant evangelical tradition.

 Our Partners: